Anna (goddess): Decline

-While Anna's position as the main goddess of Kanesh is well attested on sources from level II of the site, level Ib indicates that a weather god, seemingly absent from the earlier texts, became the main local deity, taking Anna's place in contracts.
-His name was written with the logogram dIM, and it is presumed that he was an Anatolian deity.
+While Anna's position as the main goddess of Kanesh is well attested in sources from level II of the site, level Ib indicates that a weather god, seemingly absent from the earlier texts, became the main local deity, taking Anna's place in contracts.
+His name was written with the Mesopotamian logogram dIM, but it is presumed that he was an Anatolian deity.
 In theophoric names of local inhabitants, both Hittite Tarḫunna and Hattian Taru are attested.
-Additionally, due to a proposed connection between the Kaneshite theonym Nipaš and the Hittite word for heaven, nipas, it has been proposed that this deity might have been responsible for the weather and thus one and the same as the god in mention, though ultimately the precise identity of Anna's replacement remains uncertain.
+Additionally, due to a proposed connection between the Kaneshite theonym Nipaš and the Hittite word for heaven, nipas, it has been proposed that this deity might have been responsible for the weather and thus one and the same as the god in mention, though this view is not universally accepted and ultimately the precise identity of Anna's replacement remains uncertain.

 The reason behind the change in the structure of the local pantheon is unknown, and it cannot be determined with certainty if it was a result of a political process.
-Piotr Taracha notes that it might be related to the spread of veneration of weather gods across northern Mesopotamia and Syria in the nineteenth and eighteenth centuries BCE.
-He compares the new structure of the pantheon of Kanesh to that known from early sources from Hattusa, where the local goddess Inar according to him possibly initially had a similar role as Anna in her city, later associated with a weather god.
+Piotr Taracha notes that it might be related to the spread of veneration of weather gods across upper Mesopotamia and Syria in the nineteenth and eighteenth centuries BCE.
+He compares the new structure of the pantheon of Kanesh to that known from early sources from Hattusa, where the local goddess Inar according to him possibly initially had a similar role as Anna in her city, which later also came to be associated with a weather god.
 He also remarks that in Hittite times the position of city deities in Anatolia was consistently secondary compared to the heads of the pantheon, namely the sun goddess and the weather god.